soltislab/BotanyENMWorkshops/README.md

 * Cardillo and Warren.
 2016.
 Analysing patterns of spatial and niche overlap among species at multiple resolutions.
 Global Ecology and Biogeography.
 * Jantzen et al. 2019.
 Effects of taxon sampling and tree reconstruction methods on phylodiversity metrics.
 Ecology and Evolution.

+### Advanced Topics
+* Webb et al. 2002.
+Phylogenies and Community Ecology.
+Annual Reviews of Ecology and Systematics.
+* Lu et al. 2018.
+Evolutionary history of the angiosperm flora of China.
+Nature.
+* Pollock et al. 2017.
+Large conservation gains possible for global biodiversity facets.
+Nature.
+* Marx et al. 2017.
+Riders in the sky (islands): Using a mega‐phylogenetic approach to understand plant species distribution and coexistence at the altitudinal limits of angiosperm plant life.
+Journal of Biogeography.
+* Li et al. 2019.
+For common community phylogenetic analyses, go ahead and use synthesis phylogenies.
+Ecology.
+* Tucker et al. 2016.
+A guide to phylogenetic metrics for conservation, community ecology and macroecology.
+Biological Reviews.
+* Mishler et al. 2014.
+Phylogenetic measures of biodiversity and neo- and paleo-endemism in Australian Acacia.
+Nature Communications.
+* Miller et al. 2016.
+Phylogenetic community structure metrics and null models: a review with new methods and software.
+Ecography.
+* Rahbek et al. 2019.
+Building mountain biodiversity: Geological and evolutionary processes.
+Science.
+* Körner 2003.
+Alpine plant life: Functional plant ecology of high mountain ecosystems.
+Springer.
+(Book)
+* Figueroa et al. 2021.
+Alpine, but not montane, seed plants constitute a biogeographically and climatically distinct species pool across the Americas.
+Alpine Botany.
+* Swenson.
+2011.
+The role of evolutionary processes in producing biodiversity patterns, and the interrelationships between taxonomic, functional and phylogenetic biodiversity.
+American Journal of Botany.
+* Cortez et al. 2021.
+Is the age of plant communities predicted by the age, stability and soil composition of the underlying landscapes?
+An investigation of OCBILs.
+Biological Journal of the Linnean Society.
+* Hopper, Silveira and Fiedler.
+2016.
+Biodiversity hotspots and Ocbil theory.
+Plant Soil.
+* Schut et al. 2014.
+Rapid characterisation of vegetation structure to predict refugia and climate change impacts across a global biodiversity hotspot.
+PLOS ONE.
+* Zappi et al. 2017.
+Plant biodiversity drivers in Brazilian Campos Rupestres: Insights from phylogenetic structure.
+Frontiers Plant Science.
+* Linder.
+2001.
+Plant diversity and endemism in sub-Saharan tropical Africa.
+Journal of Biogeography.
+* Bomblies.
+2020.
+When everything changes at once: finding a new normal after genome duplication.
+Proceedings of the Royal Society B.
+* Coate and Doyle.
+2013.
+Polyploid and hybrid genomics.
+(Book)
+* Buggs et al. 2011.
+Transcriptomic shock generates evolutionary novelty in a newly formed, natural allopolyploid plant.
+Current Biology.
+* McCarthy et al. 2017.
+Related allopolyploids display distinct floral pigment profiles and transgressive pigments.
+American Journal of Botany.
+* Van de Peer et al. 2021.
+Polyploidy: an evolutionary and ecological force in stressful times.
+The Plant Cell.
+* Schmickl and Yant.
+2021.
+Adaptive introgression: how polyploidy reshapes gene flow landscapes.
+New Phytologist.
+* Glick and Mayrose.
+2014.
+ChromEvo: Assessing the pattern of chromosome number evolution and the inference of polyploidy along a phylogeny.
+Molecular Biology and Evolution.